 During this evaluation, Buyers will discover that their housing choice also reflects their age, status, identity and family size.
 Operating within this framework, my objective as a realtor is to explore how to marry who they are with where they will best fit, in a fabric of residential differentiation that - in Toronto - ranges from urban edge to bucolic suburbs.
 Whatever their particular circumstances, their motivation is rooted in security, safety and shelter.
 Along with fulfilling Maslow's Hierarchy Of Needs, research on housing and identity indicates that their desire to own a home, like most of us fulfilling the Canadian Dream, signals financial and personal success, as well as reflecting one as being “biographically on schedule”.

 What I find fascinating, is that each type of dwelling available in any region conveys its own kind of domestic bliss.
 Typically rooted in the vernacular of place, culture, and time, our shelter carries with it so much meaning that even our language presents a collective definition.
 For example, what is our interpretation of the person who tells us they live in an English Tudor, a French Chateau, or an American Colonial?
 How about if they say they live in a bungalow, a chalet, or a cabin?
-In Toronto, denizens are most likely choose either a detached, a semi-detached or row-house; or a co-op, condominium, or stacked townhouse, although they may describe their dwelling as a luxury penthouse, a stately mansion, or a cottage with a white picket fence.
-Where my fascination - and forte in selling the unique and the special - lays in understanding the people who gravitate to spaces which don't fall under the conventional definition of domesticity.
+In Toronto, denizens are most likely choose either a detached, semi-detached or row-house; or a co-op, condominium, or stacked townhouse, although they may describe their dwelling as a luxury penthouse, a stately mansion, or a cottage with a white picket fence.
+Where my fascination - and forte in selling the unique and the special - lay in understanding the people who gravitate to spaces which don't fall under the conventional definition of domesticity.
 I'm fascinated by people who are drawn to the purchase of the unusual and rare, like a coach house, a converted storefront, or an authentic loft in a century warehouse.

 My research on the Psychology Of Real Estate, Housing & Home has allowed me to cultivate a better understanding of the desires, motivations, and symbolism of the liberated, progressive, and non-conformist people who celebrate - and covet - the unconventional.
 Because I know that dwellings, as meaningful objects and settings, are non-verbal signs which define and communicate who we are, my role as a realtor is to marry the form, style, interior and exterior decoration of a unique one-of-a-kind property with the specific social or personal construct of its future buyer.